matthewearl/matthewearl.github.io/_posts/2015-12-10-gchq-xmas-card.md

 illustrative example.

-The exact choice of where it is best to introduce variables is non-trivial and is not discussed here.
+The exact choice of where it is best to introduce variables is non-trivial and is beyond the scope of this post.

 ## CNF clauses ##

-With the above in place, we can now more or less directly translate the above English clauses into CNF clauses.
+With our variables established, we can now more or less directly translate the above English clauses into CNF clauses.
 Here's the code for rule #1:

 {% highlight python %}
 # A row run being present at a particular column implies the corresponding